jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 The point is this.
 That's what it took for me to mostly, except when pretenious cultures limit my word choices, never stutter.
 It's like night and day.
 The anxiety washed away.
 A hidden outgoing personality was brought out and frankly is fun, although still surreal, to be.

 Yet Charles never had this lesson.
 Despite being adament he was God's chosen leader (or perhaps because of it), he was famoulsy shy and quiet his whole life because the gremlin likes it that way.
 Even when fighting for 16 years defending his ruling philosophy, Charles still probably had to massage his strained jaws every night.
 I can sympathize.
-The gremlin is a bully.
+The gremlin is an asshole.

 At Charles trial, he was accused of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England".
 Not a bad king, but a bad ruler.
-The people of England, empowered with many books, scientific instruments, and especially guns of a healthy civilization, were firing their leader.
+The people of England, empowered with many books, scientific instruments, and especially guns of a healthy civilization, were replacing their leader.
 A novel ideal at the time.

-The prosecutors didn't have Rousseau's new ruling philosophy to explain their dreams of a firing a leader.
-They simply said Charles didn't have a "divine right to rule" and asked for the death penalty.
+The prosecutors didn't have Rousseau's new ruling philosophy to replace the "divine rights of nobles".
+They simply said Charles was a tyrant and asked for the death penalty.
 Charles wouldn't even acknowledge the trial.
 He didn't believe his life was on the chopping block.
 Kings don't answer to children.

 Charles wasn't pretending or bluffing.
 He wasn't proud, or stubborn.
 He psychologically couldn't understand even the idea of being wrong.
-He lived in a different story with a different ruling philosophy.
+Like Mr. Auld, he lived in a different story with a different ruling philosophy.
 One that made him the protagonist.

 The judges convicted Charles anyway.
 He was sentenced to death by removing the head from the body.
 Charles was flabbergasted.
-He finally spoke in his defense at the execution.
-Fuck the ringing bell of a claims department, Charles only had words to justify himself to his (supposed) subjects, and to history.
+He finally spoke at the execution.
+Fuck the ringing bell of a claims department, Charles only had words to justify himself to his (supposed) subjects and to history.
 And... and... no stutter.
 Not once!

 Charles freely, openely, spoke the music of his mind.

 He didn't just speak, he spoke so eloquently many people, even those who hated him, were impressed.
-He spoke so well, so clearly, people heard no gremlin!
+He spoke so well, so clearly, the people heard him speak!
 Fuck...
 I'm happy for him.
 It must have felt like God killed the gremlin.
 What vindication!
 Indeed Charles's last words were a clearly spoken:

 > Truly I desire their (the people’s) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things...therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God.
 I will say no more.

 Clealr spoken words about being totally behind the times.
 Kings were no longer needed.
 The people could rule themselves.
 Charles should have been happy his children grew up.
 He could have helped them grow up by conceding powers to Parliament and avoiding 16 years of war.
-Instead he used their money to hire foreigners to kill them.
+Instead he live in splendour, hide behind spectacle, used the people's money to hire foreigners to kill them.

 Later kings still didn't learn.
-Even more distanced from the frontline inside their palaces, banquets and balls, their heads filled with gremlins that said the rules are just, good, and will never end.
+Even more distanced from the frontline inside their palaces, banquets and balls, their heads filled with different gremlins that said the rules are just, good, and will never end.
 France, Spain, Russia had country wide banktrupcies, food shortages, and revolutions, and it didn't matter.
 The ultimate gremlin is isolation from the frontline.
 Many more Darth Kings faced the chopping block with the voice of God calling them martyrs.

 So why did you think Darth Blockbuster would ever let Obi-Wan go?

-# OBI-WAN FIGHTS ON EGGSHELS
+# OBI-WAN FIGHTS

 The battle scene.
 I Obi-Wan face Darth Blockbuster.
 He stares back with hate.
 I'm still bound.
 He could strike me down.
 Instead he lifts his finger, and my cuffs release.

 My lightsabre is on a table.
 I grab it.
 Turn it on.
 He does too.
 The light of both hum together, a nice tune that foretells violence.

-Why didn't he strike me down.
-He wants to prove something.
+He didn't he strike me down because he wants to prove something.
 Skywalker and I were making good points.
 Darth Blockbuster needs people to follow his rules, and no better way than for them to see him the hero, and his rules as just.
 Hero's don't murder, they avenge wrong doing.
+I must die in open combat inside a court of the rules.

 So I fight the Sith lord.
 We jump up and down.
 Slice left and right.
-Slash, kick, punch, we're both beating the other bloody.
+Slash, kick, punch; we're beating each other bloody.
 Nothing divides our powers.
 Neither is reaching for salvation.
 We both have the same tools.
 And that's been the problem all along Skywalker.

-I mentioned this several times but never pointed it out.
+I mentioned this several times.
 This battle between protagonists and antagonists is ages old.
-It was fought when we invented swords, bows and arrows, the printing press, muskets, telescopes, rifles, microscopes, anti-virals, the internet.
+It was fought when we invented swords, bows and arrows, the printing press, muskets, telescopes, rifles, microscopes, anti-virals, the internet...
 Like clockwork, whenever we create a new tool, the Sith fight to retain power, the Jedi fight to distribute it.
 When the former wins, the people's cyborgology stays the same.
 If the latter wins, the people upgrade their powers to solve frontline problems better.

-Galileo, John Locke, Oliver Cromwell, Jean-Jacques Rousseau, George Washington, Frederick Douglas and so many other great people and armies have fought for the Sith.
+Galileo, John Locke, Oliver Cromwell, Jean-Jacques Rousseau, George Washington, Frederick Douglas and so many other great people and armies have fought the Sith.
 Yet the Sith keep coming back.
-It's so easy for them to take over society's rule book.
+It's too easy for them to take control of society's rule book and but the extra's back in the matrix of bad stories and bad rules.

 The Sith's frequent victories mean the line between old and imagined new societies gets wide.
-These wider lines represent increasingly different realities.
-Officially, we follow the Sith's rules out of fear of his Death Star.
-Yet evolution stops for no one.
-Thus, humanity still dreams and works towards distributing the power of new tools.
-Old and new society's co-exist, but live ever wide apart.
+We follow the Sith's rules out of fear of his Death Star.
+Yet evolution still keeps us adapting.
+Which means we keep fighitng the same fight.
+To distribute the power of new tools.
+No matter how hard it's going to be.

+PICTURE

+## LIFE STAR OVER EGGSHELLS

 When someone has their own version of reality, we call it a mental illness.
-Dealing with this person is said to be like "walking on eggshells", because it's very hard to socialize with a unique version of right and wrong.
+Dealing with this person is said to be like "walking on eggshells", because it's very hard to socialize with their unique version of right and wrong.
 The lesson is when Techvolution is held back, and society gets more out of whack, the Sith and Jedi are walking on egg shells with each other.
 Compromise is impossible.

-Wide lines brings more violent battle scenes like civil wars and revolutions.
-Human technological evolution thus happens in jumps.
-Techvolution only works when we all seeminglessly drop bad tools for new ones.
+Techvolution only works when everyone, like in Nature, seemingless drops bad tools for new better ones.

-Thus, it was never my goal to defeat _this_ Death Star.
-Destroy one and like in the _Star Wars_ movies the Sith just make another one.
-The real reason Darth Blockbuster let me go, because even if I strike him down and Techvolution becomes a ruling philosophy, another Darth will return and corrupt society's rule book again.

-I, Obi-Wan knows, for as long as human created rule book exists, killing one king, only delays another one taking his place.
+Thus, it was never my goal to defeat _this_ Death Star or _this_ Sith Lord.
+For as long as our civilization uses a human created rule book, killing one king, only lets another take his place.

-The Death Star is a tool, a corrupt rule book that keeps new tools down, and the extras distracted from their natural Techvolution.
-But it's a tool nonetheless.
-Thus, we can fight the Sith for eternity trying to keep it clean.
-But our society shouldn't keep fighting this fight.

-To truly learn the lesson we must create a tool that replaces the Death Star.
+To truly win, we must create a better tool that replaces the Death Star.
 One that continually enforces our natural evolution.
 Where the only rule is natural selection.

 That's what I wanted to teach you Skywalker.
 To use the battles of good and evil in history, to understand Techvolution, to not only make it a ruling philosophy, but to make a tool that will keep it in power and forever kill the Sith.

-And only the extras can build it.
-Only the majic of many extras can defend against a corrupted rule book.
 And now I look at you and see not the kid asking about the rebellion of the mind, but the kid who will forever win the rebellion against the Death Star with our very own tool.
 The opposite of the Death Star.
-An uncorruptable rule book, governed by Techvolution.
+An uncorruptable rule book, governed by Nature and Techvolution.
 The Life Star.

+You can build it.
+I can't.
+It can't be made by old heroes, but only the extras, and the freedom and demand to majically connect with any tool they want.
+It's the ultimate revolution.

 So I lift my sword, and smile.
 I smile at eternal rest.
 Because the Jedi will no longer face down the Sith.
+It's the extras job now, so make a tool that will forever kill them.

-It's the extras job now.
-So I raise my sword, and Darth Blockbuster strikes me down.
-You know the lesson.
+So I raise my sword, and Darth Blockbuster, the ignorance protagonist of a dead ruling philosophy, strikes me down.I did happy.
+Because you know the lesson.
 The person who holds the tools wins.
-The civilization that makes the Life Star will win forever.

-* if evolution doesn't have Darth Blockbuster, then why should Techvolution?
-* up to Darth Blockbuster, we'd all be paying for long distance, writing directions on napkins, waving down cabs, paying for late charges...
+Build the Life Star and you'll never face a Sith Lord again.